iksnae/rise-and-code/book/chapter-02/README.md

 - Creating flowcharts for everyday decisions
 - Translating natural language instructions into pseudocode
 - The human computer: Acting out simple programs

+## Chapter Summary

+Ready to review what you've learned?
+Check out the Chapter Summary for a recap of key concepts and a preview of what's coming next.